OWRC/database-manual/a02_Understanding_ORMGP_Database/02_01_Tables_and_Views/02_01_01_Data_Tables.md

 A change in the offset can result from damage to the monitoring pipe or from a more accurate survey of the reference point.
-If no offset is specified for a particular location, a default of *0.75m* is assigned (and noted as such int he comments).
+If no offset is specified for a particular location, a default of *0.75m* is assigned (and noted as such in the comments).

 In some cases, no valid date exists to populate the START_DATE field.
 When this occurs, a false date of *1867-07-01* or *1967-07-01* is assumed instead,